Zoster (herpes zoster)

 Who

-- adults aged ≥50 years who are household contacts of a person who is immunocompromised
+- people aged ≥18 years who are immunocompromised

 How